 In the case of energy drink addiction, the brain and the nervous system of the addicted person require a constant intake of caffeine in order to function properly.

 If you, or someone you know, exhibit signs and symptoms mentioned above, it’s useful to consider counseling.
-Or, if they need for energy drinks becomes more intense, you may want to try counseling (or recommend it to someone) before it develops into a much bigger problem.
+Or, if their need for energy drinks becomes more intense, they may want to try counseling (or recommend it to someone) before it develops into a much bigger problem.

-In persons with energy drink addiction, counseling is a great option when a person recognizes signs of the problem and is ready to acknowledge it.
+In persons with energy drink addiction, counseling is a great option once a person recognizes signs of the problem and is ready to acknowledge it.
 Counseling helps cope with addiction and encourages a patient on the road to successful recovery.

 Withdrawal from energy drinks may also cause symptoms such as anxiety, depression, brain fog, changes in heart rhythm including low blood pressure and heart palpitations, and flu-like symptoms (runny nose, blocked sinuses, and fever).

 The abovementioned signs and symptoms occur primarily due to caffeine withdrawal.
 The body gets used to high levels of caffeine administered through energy drinks.
 As a person quits these beverages, the body enters into withdrawal mode.
 While it’s uncomfortable, withdrawal is necessary for the process of recovery.

 The unique relation between energy drink addiction and exercise addiction is in the seeking of euphoria through strong bursts of energy.
-Both exercise and these beverages boost energy levels that give a person the feeling of excitement.
+Both exercise and these beverages boost energy levels that give a person a feeling of excitement.
 At the same time, a person with exercise addiction may use a lot of energy drinks to take their athletic performance to a new level.
 In fact, the use of energy and sports drinks is high among active people and athletes.

-A person with energy drink addiction consumes more than one can a week.
+A person with an energy drink addiction consumes more than one can a week.
 Athletes who use these drinks from time to time aren’t addicted.
 However, this study does confirm the use of energy drinks among active men and women is high.

 These types of addiction could go hand in hand in some cases.
 A person with energy addiction compulsively may excessively consume these beverages believing they are unable to perform their workouts properly or any other task.

-At the same time, someone with exercise addiction could also start using energy drinks too much in order to maintain their addictive behavior
+At the same time, someone with exercise addiction could also start consuming too much energy drink in order to feed their addictive behavior.
 The body gets tired and loses energy, and these beverages could be a way to boost them.